InfiniteCodeMonkeys/chindogu-astro/src/content/graveyard/blogpost-3.md

   - tRPC
   - TailwindCSS
   - NextJS
-  - GraphQL
+  - Open AI
-imgUrl: "../../assets/annopod.png"
+imgUrl: "../../assets/curricula.png"
-description: Read the good parts of your favorite podcasts
+description: Find a better way to learn any subject on your own
 layout: "../../layouts/BlogPost.astro"
 ---